 Private renting is the most unaffordable, and least secure tenure of housing, relied on by increasing numbers of families and older people.
-Created in 1988 in the interests of investors and landlords, the sector is urgently in need of reform.22 agglomeration in larger towns and cities.
-As a result, the power to control rents is something that must be devolved to regional authorities, as Sadiq Khan, London's current Mayor, has already argued, using underlying NEF analysis.23
+Created in 1988 in the interests of investors and landlords, the sector is urgently in need of reform.19

+The inflation of rent prices is not universal and is mainly a problem related to agglomeration in larger towns and cities.
+As a result, the power to control rents is something that must be devolved to regional authorities, as Sadiq Khan, London's current Mayor, has already argued, using underlying NEF analysis.20